GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *n_extra_parameters* will default to 0 unless explicitly set.
 By default the extra parameters are considered to be quantities that should be passed directly to the symbol machinery.
-However, you can use the *types* argument to specify different types of parameters.
+However, you can use the *types* argument to specify different types of parameters and thus single out parameters for pre-processing.
 The available types are

-  **a** Geographic angle, to be converted to map angle given the current map projection.
+  **a** Geographic azimuth (positive clockwise from north toward east).
+Parameters identified as azimuth will first be converted to map angle (positive counter-clockwise from horizontal) given the current map projection (or simply via 90-azimuth for Cartesian plots).
+  We ensure the angles fall in the 0-360 range and any macro test can rely on this range.

   **l** Length, i.e., an additional length scale (in cm, inch, or point as per :ref:`PROJ_LENGTH_UNIT <PROJ_LENGTH_UNIT>`) in addition to the given symbol size.

-  **o** Other, i.e., a numerical quantity to be passed to the custom symbol as is.
+  **o** Other, i.e., a numerical quantity to be passed to the custom symbol unchanged.

+  **r** rotation angles (positive counter-clockwise from horizontal).
+  We ensure the angles fall in the 0-360 range and any macro test can rely on this range.

   **s** String, i.e., a single column of text to be placed by the **l** command.
-  Use octal \\040 to include spaces while still remaining a single word.
+  Use octal \\040 to include spaces to ensure the text string remains a single word.

-To use the extra parameters in your macro you address them as $1, $2, etc.
+To use the extra parameters in your macro you address them as $1, $2, etc.  There is no limit on how many parameters your symbol may use.

 Macro commands
 ~~~~~~~~~~~~~~